Purple is a great color and back in 2018 saw it reign most popular

 Escalating empowerment of women

-Fast forward to the present and the color is a fitting follow up the knitted pink “pussy” hats that dominated demonstrations around the world protesting against discrimination.
+Fast forward to the present and the color was a fitting follow up the knitted pink “pussy” hats that dominated demonstrations around the world protesting against discrimination.

 Gender-based workplace harassment took center stage as men and women spoke out about long-simmering workplace injustices.
 The #MeToo social media hashtag was used extensively worldwide to draw attention to these issues online.